chimera-linux/chimera-linux.github.io/_docs/configuration/xorg.md

 On top of Wayland, Chimera supports Xorg.
 Note that Wayland is recommended by the distribution for most users.

-Xorg is in the `contrib` repo.
-Therefore, enable the repository first if it is not already.

-Then you can add the necessary package:
+You can add the necessary package:

 ```
 # apk add xserver-xorg